 However, not all aged shelf corporations are created equal.
 Promises of corporate credit lines can also come with future liability attached.
 If the vendor defaulted on paying state fees at any point during the aging process, it will show on public record — even if these fees are brought current before the transfer.

-While aged shelf corporations are readily available for purchase online, it is absolutely crucial to know what to look for in a vendor, and what to avoid.
+While aged shelf corporations are readily available for purchase online, it is absolutely crucial to know what to look for in a vendor, and what to avoid when buying a corporation.

 To ensure the aged shelf corporation is truly clean and will immediately serve a client’s needs, seek these critical capabilities in a vendor:

 ● Keeps a diverse inventory of aged shelf corporations & provides guidance in choosing the best fit for a client’s individual needs

 ● Readily reachable for direct questions and rapid turnaround

 ● Guarantees in writing that the aged shelf corporation has never been used and is absolutely clean